kgawne/P2PCalendar/README.txt

 	Navigate to the server directory.
 	Run make.
-	Initiate the server with the command 'myCald <serverType> <portNum>', e.g. './myCald threaded 9770'
+	Initiate the server with the command './mycald <serverType> <portNum>', e.g. './mycald threaded 9770'

 	Navigate to ../client.
 	If necessary, alter the .myCal file to appropriate specs.
 No spaces.